Celebrate Maria Sharapova's birthday with a gallery of all of her WTA titles - starting with Tokyo in 2003.

-It didn't take long for her to win WTA title No.2 - she conquered Québec City shortly afterwards.
+It didn't take long for her to win WTA title No.2 - she conquered Québec City shortly after winning Tokyo.

-Sharapova beat Tatiana Golovin in the Birmingham final in 2004 - the third-youngest WTA final ever.
+Sharapova defeated Tatiana Golovin in the Birmingham final in 2004 - the third-youngest WTA final ever.

 And then, probably her most famous title - Sharapova took Wimbledon by storm just a few weeks later.

 Sharapova came alive in the fall for the second straight year, beginning with a title run in Seoul...